Mattyyzz/Team-6-Dataset-Group-Project-2/README.md

 Minjun Kim [MinjunKim1213](https://github.com/MinjunKim1213)

 ## Describing your dataset and what data it contains:
-This data set was obtained from https://catalog.data.gov/dataset/real-estate-sales-2001-2018.

-What are the dimensions of it (rows and columns), what are the various columns, data types, etc. Describe it in sufficient detail so that an uninformed reader would understand the dataset.

 The dataset was obtained from https://catalog.data.gov/dataset.
 It contains records of property sales in the state of Connecticut from the year 2001-2021
 The dataset contains the following columns.